Spectral properties of Ruelle transfer operators for regular Gibbs measures and decay of correlations for contact Anosov flows: Introduction and Results

-Here we come to the most central part of this work -- the construction of the contraction operators and the study of their main properties\footnote{We believe that the scope of applicability of the arguments developed in Sects.
-6-7 is significantly wider than what is actually stated as results in this paper.} in Sects.
-6 and 7.
-Having fixed a Pesin set $P_0$ with exponentially small tales, for any sufficiently large value of the parameter $b$ that appears in $ \lab = L_{\fa - \i\,b\tau}$ we construct several objects that depend on $b$.
+Here we come to the most central part of this work -- the construction of the contraction operators and the study of their main properties\footnote{We believe that the scope of applicability of the arguments developed in Sections 6-7 is significantly wider than what is actually stated as results in this paper.} in Sections 6 and 7.
+Having fixed a Pesin set $P_0$ with exponentially small tails, for any sufficiently large value of the parameter $b$ that appears in $ \lab = L_{\fa - \i\,b\tau}$ we construct several objects that depend on $b$.
 First, we construct in a special way a `sufficiently representative' compact subset\footnote{A different notation is used in Sect.
 6; in fact the whole construction is more complicated than what we say here.} $P'_0$ of $P_0$ so that $\mu(P_0\setminus P'_0) \leq \frac{C}{|b|^c}$ for some constants $C, c > 0$ independent of $b$ and set $K_0 = \piU(P'_0)$, where $\piU : R \longrightarrow U$ is the projection along stable leaves in $R$.
-Then we choose a special essentially disjoint{\footnote{They can only have common points at their boundaries.} family of unstable maximal cylinders $\cc_1, \ldots, \cc_{m_0}$ with $\diam(\hcc_m) \leq \frac{C_1}{|b|}$ for some constant $C_1 > 0$ such that their projections $\cc'_m = \piU(\cc_m)$ cover $K_0$.
-Here, $\hcc_m$ is the projection of $\cc_m$ along the flow to a true unstable manifold.
+Then we choose a special essentially disjoint{\footnote{They can only have common points at their boundaries.} family of unstable maximal cylinders $\cc_1, \ldots, \cc_{m_0}$ such that their projections $\cc'_m = \piU(\cc_m)$ cover $K_0$ and their {\it projections $\tcc_m = \tPsi(\cc_m)$ along the flow to $\tR$} satisfy $\diam(\tcc_m) \leq \frac{C_1}{|b|}$ for some constant $C_1 > 0$.

 Next, given a large integer $N$, independent of $b$, we use Lemma 5.4 (consequence of Lemma 4.3) and construct a family of pairs of local inverses of the map $\sigma^N$: